 Rhae Lynn Barnes

-Rhae Lynn Barnes is Immediate Past President of the Andrew W. Mellon Society of Fellows in Critical Bibliography at the Rare Book School at the University of Virginia and serves on the Executive Committee for the Center for Digital Humanities and the Program in American Studies at Princeton.
+Rhae Lynn Barnes is the Immediate Past President of the Andrew W. Mellon Society of Fellows in Critical Bibliography at the Rare Book School at the University of Virginia.

 Teaching Interests